semperai/arbius/contract/README.md

 {}
 ```

-Create a .env file according to the example file, then, run `npm run compile`.
+Create a .env file according to the example file, then, run `yarn compile`.

 ## Tests